dtodt/ca_flutter_test/README.md

 ## Project Themes

-You can choose to implement either of the following themes within the provided architecture:
+You can choose to implement either of the following [themes](./themes/README.md) within the provided architecture.

-* **PokeDex:** A mobile application displaying information about various Pokemon characters.
-* **E-shop Listing:** An application showcasing product listings for an e-commerce store.

 ## Evaluation